mkery/Verdant/README.md

 🌱🌿🌱 Verdant is a JupyterLab extension that automatically records history of all exteriments you run in a Jupyter notebook, and stores them in a tidy .ipyhistory JSON file designed to be work alongside and compliment any other version control you use, like SVN or Git.
 Verdant also visualizes history of individual cells, code snippets, markdown, and outputs for you, for quick checks and references as you work.

 [[Demo preview video]](https://www.youtube.com/watch?v=4v_mHIJdZq0&t=4s) [![Verdant demo](https://github.com/mkery/Verdant/blob/master/design/verdant_run.jpg?raw=true)](https://www.youtube.com/watch?v=4v_mHIJdZq0&t=4s)
+Figure description:
-> Figure.
-The history tab opens the sidebar for Verdant containing three tabs: Activity (A), Artifacts (B), and Search (C).
+> The history tab opens the sidebar for Verdant containing three tabs: Activity (A), Artifacts (B), and Search (C).
 The Activity tab, shown open here, displays a list of events.
 A date (D) can be opened or collapsed to see what happened that day.
 Each row shows a version of the notebook (e.g. version #53) with a text description and visual minimap.
 Thee minimap shows cells added in green (see G) and deleted in red (F).
 In (E), a cell was edited and run (in blue), and the